samuelmortha/website-similarity/README.md

 ** Source : Wikipedia (https://en.wikipedia.org/wiki/Jaccard_index)

+Developed a SpringBoot application which exposes a RESTful API endpoint, which takes url1 and url2 in query parameters and returns the website-similarity index(Jaccard index).

 Used jsoup : Java HTML Parser, java library.

 Environment needed to run :

 	Java Version 8 or higher

 	Maven project management tool (v 3.3.9)

 	cURL or Postman tool for testing

 Steps to run :